Must I register a personal injury trust with HMRC?

 Registering a trust with HMRC is not a difficult task, but it is not necessary for most trusts for injury compensation.
 This exemption makes sense, as we know where the money came from.
 Criminals use money laundering to make illicit funds appear to have a legitimate origin.
 We know the origin of personal injury compensation, so very sensibly, registration of such trusts is not required.

-Rather like ignoring personal injury compensation in a trust for benefit purposes, avoiding the bureaucracy of HMRC registration makes good sense.
+Rather like ignoring personal injury compensation in a trust for benefit purposes, avoiding the bureaucracy of HMRC registration makes good sense and is good news.

 Related content